 72. Second, in conjunction with the #RecycleRight Movement, I invite interested individuals and organisations to partner us to better educate Singaporeans and others, including domestic helpers, on recycling properly.
 This is not merely about consulting or conducting focus group discussions.
 We want to co-create effective recycling solutions together.

 73. Let’s start our journey of co-creation to reduce the contamination of our recycling bins, including possibly co-creating legislation.
-Today, 40% of what is placed in our blue bins cannot be recycled or are contaminated with food waste.
-Let us aim to reduce this to 30%, 20% or even 10%.
+Today, 40 per cent of what is placed in our blue bins cannot be recycled or are contaminated with food waste.
+Let us aim to reduce this to 30 per cent, 20 per cent or even 10 per cent.

 74. Deputy Chairman, as Minister Masagos said earlier, “We are not done building a sustainable Singapore”.
 We will need everyone to play their part, to conserve our resources, embrace the 3Rs and adopt a circular economy approach so that we can continue to build a sustainable Singapore for Singaporeans.